Skip to main content

 Use smooth waste yarn in a contrasting color.
 Cotton or acrylic in a bright color different from your project yarn works best.
 Fuzzy or textured waste yarn grabs the project yarn and makes unzipping a nightmare.

 Use a crochet hook one size larger than your needle.
 For the crochet provisional method, a slightly larger hook makes each chain loop looser around the needle.
+Tight chains are the number one reason unzipping goes wrong.

 Real Projects Using Provisional Cast-Ons

-Seamless Cowl With Grafted Ends: Cast on 120 stitches provisionally in CYC 3 (DK) yarn.
+Cast on 120 stitches provisionally in CYC 3 (DK) yarn.
 Knit the cowl flat in your pattern stitch for the desired length.
-Unzip the provisional edge and graft the two sets of live stitches together with Kitchener stitch.
-The result is a cowl with no visible join.
+When finished, unzip the provisional edge and place live stitches on a second needle.
+Graft the two sets of live stitches together with Kitchener stitch.
+The result is a cowl with no seam and no visible join, every row of the pattern flows continuously.

-Toe-Up Sock With Provisional Toe: Using CYC 1 (fingering) sock yarn, cast on half your total stitch count provisionally.
-Knit back and forth for several rows to create the toe base.
-Unzip the provisional edge and distribute all stitches across needles, then begin increasing for the toe shaping.
+Using CYC 1 (fingering) sock yarn, cast on half your total stitch count provisionally, typically 28 to 32 stitches.
+Knit back and forth in stockinette for several rows to create the toe base.
+Unzip the provisional edge, distribute all stitches across double-pointed needles or a circular needle, then begin increasing for the toe shaping.
+This gives you a smooth, graftable toe without the figure-8 cast-on some knitters find awkward.

-Shawl With Provisional Center Spine: Cast on 3 stitches provisionally.
-Work one half of a triangular shawl from the center spine outward.
-When the first half is complete, unzip the provisional stitches and work the second half as a mirror image.
+Cast on 3 stitches provisionally.
+Work one half of a triangular shawl from the center spine outward, increasing on each row.
+When the first half is complete, unzip the provisional stitches, place them on a needle, and work the second half as a mirror image.
+Both halves match perfectly because they were knit in the same direction relative to the center.

 Frequently Asked Questions